materialsproject/maggma/src/docs/getting_started/stores.md

 - VaulStore: uses Vault to get credentials for a MongoDB database
 - AliasingStore: aliases keys from the underlying store to new names
 - SandboxStore: provides permission control to documents via a `_sbxn` sandbox key
-- AmazonS3Store: provides an interface to an S3 Bucket
+- S3Store: provides an interface to an S3 Bucket either on AWS or self-hosted solutions
 - JointStore: joins several MongoDB collections together, merging documents with the same `key`, so they look like one collection
 - ConcatStore: concatenates several MongoDB collections in series so they look like one collection